Sacredify/4004-SeleniumBlackjack/README.md

 Allow the code to run until you see this message:

-  `... c.c.blackjack.BlackJackApplication       : Started BlackJackApplication in 4.512 seconds (JVM running for ...)`
+  `... c.c.blackjack.BlackJackApplication       : Started BlackJackApplication in 4.512 seconds`

 After that, open any browser and navigate to: